Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 He was still holding her.

-She wondered what she should do then.
+She wondered what to do then.
 Should she wake him?

 She thought against it, sparing them both some awkward or potentially teary goodbye.